tbm/homepage/content/blog/fossbazaar/models-and-tools-foss-quality.md

 These projects are very ambitious but they certainly have the potential to make a great contribution.
-There is also quite a bit of overlap between these projects, which is why some of them have united and formed the <a href = "http://flossquality.eu/">Flossquality initiative</a> (FLOSS stands for &quot;free, libre and open source software&quot;).
+There is also quite a bit of overlap between these projects, which is why some of them have united and formed the Flossquality initiative</a> (FLOSS stands for &quot;free, libre and open source software&quot;).
 These projects are relatively young, but I look forward to their results.

 (Originally published on <a href = "https://fossbazaar.org/">FOSSBazaar</a>)